leanprover-community/blog/posts/lte-examples.md

   Condensed.{0} Ab.{1} :=
 ⟨F,hF⟩
 ```
+Note that we again use Lean's anonymous constructor syntax `⟨F,hF⟩` in the last example.

 ## A comment on universes
 One last comment about universes is warranted in this section.